SMART2016/audit/README.md

     > docker compose up
 #### Sending request to Audit Service
 - To send request for loggin in to the Audit service and Fetch data, below are the detail information:
-  - The service already has an admin user pre configured , so that we can create other users with the admin.
+  - The service already has an admin user pre-configured , so that we can create other users with the admin.
     - Default username : admin and password: admin.
   - Right now could not generate Swagger from the API's, but this link will provide definition of all API's
     - https://documenter.getpostman.com/view/5673453/2sA35MyJQV, open the link and there will be a button at the top right corner to open them with postman as below: